The largest and highest rated arts festival in the Southwest.

 2 Stages, 80+ Performers

 Music is just as big as the art.
-Our Music on MAIN schedule features over 100 different local, regional and national musical acts from alternative rock and folk to cool jazz and hot Tejano rhythms on the Sundance Square Stage and the UTA Main Stage.
+Our Music on MAIN schedule features over 100 different local, regional and national musical acts from alternative rock and folk to cool jazz and hot Tejano rhythms on several stages throughout Downtown.

 Recently ranked as #3 among the many hundreds of events reviewed nationally by national art publications, MAIN ST. has also been awarded a Top Ten Arts Festival ranking by USA Today and a Top 100 National Event by the American Bus Association.
 We have garnered three top Gold Grand Pinnacle Awards from the International Festivals and Events Association in the past five years, and most recently awarded a Silver Grand Pinnacle Award in our budget category.

-Whether it’s crawfish, turkey legs, bratwurst, funnel cakes or ice cream, festival goers crowd the food counters in an almost hypnotic-like state ordering more and more food–just because it’s fun!
-And to wash it all down, visitors can pick and choose from a huge inventory of soda, beer, margaritas and wine.
+Whether it’s turkey legs, bratwurst, funnel cakes or ice cream, festival goers crowd the food counters in an almost hypnotic-like state ordering more and more food–just because it’s fun!
+Visitors can choose from a huge inventory of soda, beer, margaritas and wine.
 The Downtown street scene becomes one stop shopping that’s entertaining to do over and over again.